HayderAminLab/DENOISING/README.md

   - If using personal data, format folder structure as instructed for the provided data.
   - Clone the respository locally.
        > git clone https://github.com/HayderAminLab/DENOISING.git
-  - Go to DENOISING.py and work through it as follows:
+  - Go to DENOISING.py and work through the script as follows:
     1. Change srcfilepath to folder with dataset
     2. Indicate data type (Analysis_Item='LFPs') OR (Analysis_Item='Spikes')
     3. Change parameters based on dataset using LFP_Denoising.py OR Spikes_Denoising.py as needed.
     4. Use Raster_plot function to compare raw (denoising=False) and denoised (denoising=True) raster data.
-    5. Refine denoised datsets through repeption of steps 3-4 if needed.
+    5. Refine denoised datsets through repeption of steps iii-iv if needed.

 ## **Data**